Should You Take Your Child to Divorce Court?

 We need to ask ourselves why it is appropriate for a child to be in a courtroom which is a daunting stage for most adults.
 I have had many people tell me that children should have their voice heard.
 I understand that and agree that children should be heard.
 This is not at all what happens when an alienator sashays a child before a judge to decimate the character of the targeted parent.
 In this instance, the child is being used as a weapon to harm the targeted parent.
 It is the child’s words that have the power to determine the final verdict of what happens to them.
 Ultimately the child does not have their voice heard.
 Their voice is that of the alienator who uses their child to do their dirty work while the puppeteer wipes their hands clean of the crime.
 The child, whose limited life experience and maturity is not enough to decide their fate.
 Yet their words will be etched in stone recorded in perpetuity as the day they destroyed their relationship with their other parent.

 Bringing a child to court has many negative effects that can last a lifetime.

 For more help about an upcoming court appearance, I am available for telephone coaching sessions.
 If you are dealing with Parental Alienation, there are ways to circumvent, diffuse, defy, and even eradicate it.
 As someone who fought and was able to successfully diffuse Parental Alienation, I know what it’s like.
-I also have an online course, Pass on PA (Parental Alienation), and a short guidebook No One Wins to help you understand alienation, how it impacts your family and your child, how to find the right attorney to help you fight it, and how the court system can help if you approach it the right way.
+I also have a module-based online course, Pass on PA (Parental Alienation), and a master class Burst the Alienator’s Power Bubble that runs for four weeks via 90-minute sessions on Zoom as a roadmap to help you on your path.